Isnag people: Clothing

+Isnag women are known for their colorful garments.
+They wear a wraparound cloth called "aken," which comes in two sizes: a smaller one for everyday use and a larger one for ceremonial occasions.
+Their attire is often complemented by numerous ornaments and jewelry, showcasing their inclination towards vibrant and decorative clothing during festivities and important ceremonies.

+These traditional garments are integral to the Isnag identity and are worn with pride during various cultural and social gatherings, reflecting their unique heritage and social structures.

 Cuisine

-The isnegs traditionally only consume two meals a day; one in the mid-morning and one in the late afternoon, or one at noon and the other in the evening.
+The isnags traditionally only consume two meals a day; one in the mid-morning and one in the late afternoon, or one at noon and the other in the evening.
 Though most of their meals include rice, rice is always scarce because of the limited womanpower.
 Hence, they resort to trade to satisfy demands.
 Meals also include vegetables and root crops such as camote and occasionally, fish and wild pig or wild deer.
 Dogs, pigs and chickens are only eaten during feasts and chicken eggs are seldom eaten because they are generally allowed to hatch.
 Sometimes, before or after meals, the typical isneg families enjoy home-grown coffee while gathering around the hearth while rice wine is only consumed during festive occasions.